The Challenges of API Development and How to Overcome Them

 The Challenge:

-As your API evolves, you’ll need to introduce new features or make changes without breaking existing integrations.
-Managing multiple versions of an API can be complex and time-consuming.
+As your API evolves, you may need to introduce new features or deprecate old ones.
+However, making changes without breaking existing integrations can be tricky.

 How to Overcome It: